TheKermitFrog/ck/README.md

 - homepage css style credits to : <a href="https://www.w3schools.com/w3css/w3css_templates.asp" target="_blank">W3.CSS Templates</a>
 - Table css credits to : <a href="https://datatables.net/" target="_blank">DataTables</a>

+> Project Description

+This web application manage two Spotify playlists with Spotify's API, songs in collaborative playlist would be delete on a weekly basis from the collaborative playlist and move to another private playlist which serves as an archive.
+During the process, additional information for each song is fetched from the API and update to the website's database.

 > Project Highlights

 - Using Spotipy to retrieve data from Spotify via django-crontab